 “Showcasing New Orleans Culture and Heritage for over 30 years!”

-The annual event, hosted by French Quarter Festivals Inc. celebrates the city’s culture and history and offers the largest showcase of Louisiana music in the world.
+The annual event, hosted by French Quarter Festivals Inc. celebrates the city’s culture and history and offers the largest showcase of Louisiana music and local musicians in the world.
 Over 20 stages representing every genre from jazz to funk, gospel, classical cabaret and more can be found throughout the French Quarter.

-French Quarter Festival is held in the heart of New Orleans.
+The French Quarter Fest is held in the heart of New Orleans.
 You can view the festival at 400 North Peters, New Orleans, Louisiana 70130.

 One of the most popular attractions in New Orleans and the basis of the festival is the French Quarter.
-The historical heart of the city is known for its vibrant nightlife as well as a range of colorful buildings.
+The historical heart of the city is known for its vibrant nightlife, local music as well as a range of colorful buildings.

 The garden district is a popular neighborhood, with streets lined with everything from single-story cottages to grand historic mansions.
 Audubon Park is one of many popular local parks that offer running paths, a lagoon, picnic shelters, playgrounds and more.